U.S. intelligence sees Asia's global power rising by 2030

 "Meanwhile, the economies of Europe, Japan, and Russia are likely to continue their slow relative declines," it said.

 The report, "Global Trends 2030: Alternative Worlds," was issued by the National Intelligence Council, an analytical arm of the U.S. government's Office of the Director of National Intelligence.
-In addition to U.S. intelligence analysts, the report includes the views of foreign and private experts and can be seen here www.dni.gov/nic/globaltrends.
+In addition to U.S. intelligence analysts, the report includes the views of foreign and private experts.

 The health of the global economy increasingly will be linked to progress in the developing world rather than the traditional West, the report said.